-McClure Insurance is the expert in Contractors Insurance in Springfield MA and the surrounding communities.
+McClure Insurance is the expert in Contractors Insurance in West Springfield, Wilbraham, Chicopee and throughout Western MA.

 At McClure Insurance, we dig deep to find the right policies for contractors’ exposures.
 Our knowledgeable team will help you select the proper standard coverages for perils such as fire, windstorm, vandalism and theft.
 And we will also assist you with policies that protect against losses from employee dishonesty, business income loss, environmental damage, wage and hour disputes, harassment and discrimination, which are extraordinarily valuable to contractors.

 Beyond recommending insurance products, your McClure agent will also provide expertise in risk management, including analysis of your current insurance policy, evaluation of your exposures, and a review of your claims history.
 It’s a comprehensive and collaborative process that ensures that you and your business are protected but that you are not paying more than you should for your insurance, including workers compensation.